DG-InClass/CPSC-1520-A04-Sep-2025/src/013/MoveRemove/ReadMe.md

 ## Debugging in VS Code

 The "poor man's debugger" in the JavaScript world is to just do a bunch of `console.log()` statements in your code to see what's happening.
 That can work - up to a point.
-It won't take too long until you discover that usig the **debugging tools** is *far superior*.
+It won't take too long until you discover that using the **debugging tools** is *far superior*.

 When debugging VS Code, it's best if the web project (the one with the `package.json`) is at the *root* of the editor's active workspace.
 Since this Student Workbook has several *separate* web projects, we need to re-launch VS Code inside of the project we want to debug (like this one).